Kikai, Kagoshima

 Kikai (喜界町, Kikai-chō) is a town located on Kikaijima, in Ōshima District, Kagoshima Prefecture, Japan.
-There are reports in 2018 that the volcano is a supervolcano with multiple such eruptive phases in the past.

-In June 2013 the town had an estimated population of 7,657 and a population density of 134 persons per km².
-The total area is 56.94 km².
+In October 2020 the town had an estimated population of 6,629 and a population density of 117 persons per km2.
+The total area is 56.82 km2.
 The economy of the town is based on sugar cane, shōchū refining, and seasonal tourism.

 Geography

 Kikai occupies all of the island of Kikaijima.
 The climate is classified as humid subtropical (Köppen climate classification Cfa) with very warm summers and mild winters.
 Precipitation is high throughout the year, but is highest in the months of May, June and September.
 The town is subject to frequent typhoons.